We use cookies and other tools to enhance your experience on our website and to analyze our web traffic.

 [-]

-AmbitiousMauveCattle5612 +0 points · about 7 years ago Original Poster
+AmbitiousMauveCattle5612 +0 points · over 7 years ago Original Poster

 oh, I am absolutely anxious to get back to sleeping again, Im more worried about somehow having an unlucky draw and having central sleep apnea, which is usually because of a disease,as opposed to OSA which is an easier fix.
 I want the doctor to just give me a cpap tonight lol